Appsilon/py_shiny_semantic/README.md

 The easiest way to replace the Fomantic assets with the new ones, is as follows:

 1. Navigate to https://www.jsdelivr.com/package/npm/fomantic-ui.
-This resource is recommended by the Fomantic team - it contains the lates version of the library files
+This resource is recommended by the Fomantic team - it contains the latest version of the library files
 2. Download the entire folder as a _.tgz_ archive
 3. Unpack the archive
 4. Find _dist_ folder, grab the minimized versions of CSS and JS files and move them into _shiny_semantic/www/semantic/_